MateuszKubuszok/Closhell/README.md

 There are apply version taking from 0 to 10 arguments (`apply0`, `apply1`, ..., `apply10`).
 A closure is always passed
 as the last one.

+(Well, recently I created the universal `apply` but whatever.
+What could go wrong if someone used specific one and miscounted?)

 Things to remember about:

   * `<<-DELIMITER ...
 DELIMITER` helpdoc syntax allows us for using nested blocks - it removes leftmost tabs so as long